AkshayV30/mutiple-container-app/Readme.md

 This is simple app using node and redis nodejs framework is being used with doocker contaniner

+Furthermore, In this app it just counts number of vists made by user.

 ## process exit status code :
 |  status code | description                            |